 Choosing a Demonstrator

-Posted in Marketing, Small Business Advice on June 21st, 2010 by Kristin Bocox – Be the first to comment
+Posted in Marketing, Small Business Advice on June 21st, 2010 by Kristin Bocox – Comments Off on Choosing a Demonstrator

 Choosing a modeling or demo agency to represent your company is an important decision.
 The people who do the actual event could be the ONLY representative of your company that your potential customers get to meet.
 It is essential that the promotional models meet your target demographic and completely understand your product.
 When retaining a demo or modeling agency, here are some questions to ask: